 Depreciation is recognised in the consolidated statement of income on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Group will obtain ownership by the end of the lease term.
-Management's estimated useful lives for the years ended March 31, 2010, 2009 and 2008 were as follows:
+Management's estimated useful lives for the years ended March 31, 2011, 2010 and 2009 were as follows:

 Estimate of useful life

 in years

 Buildings 28

-Plant and machinery comprising computers, servers etc. 2-5
+Plant and machinery comprising computers, servers etc. 3 - 5

 Plant and machinery comprising other items 8

 Furniture and fittings 5

 Office equipment 5

 Motor vehicles 3 - 5

-^{}Revised during the year ended March 31, 2008.
+\Revised during the year ended March 31, 2008.
 Also refer note 5.

-Depreciation methods, useful lives and residual values are reviewed at the reporting date.
+Depreciation method, useful lives and residual values are reviewed at each of the reporting date.